Ray tracing, simply put, is the simulation of real-time light interactions with virtual objects as if it was in the real world.

 The inaugural ray tracing cores of the 20 series were scarcely impressive.
 But with DLSS at least, Nvidia was able to demonstrate the promising future of fully detailed ray-traced environments without making the game completely unplayable.

 By the time the RTX 40-series (Lovelace) arrived, ray tracing hardware technology had improved enough that 1080p gaming was effectively “conquered” by Nvidia’s technology.
-And even at 1440p, the latest hardware can still provide good ray tracing features with high graphical settings without relying too much on DLSS.
+And even at 1440p, the latest hardware can still provide excellent ray tracing features with elevated graphical settings without relying too much on DLSS.

 Ray Tracing On AMD GPUs

-AMD started quite late into the ray tracing game, with the company’s focus on RDNA 2 architecture being more on rasterization efficiency than providing new technological features.
+AMD started quite late into the ray tracing game, with the company’s focus on RDNA 2 architecture being more on rasterization effectiveness than providing novel technological features.

 But at least when the RX 6000 series arrived, Team Red could offer a baseline level of ray tracing performance that can still be mildly enjoyed at good enough frame rates.
 That was if you have the higher-end models.